Guidance for employees

 Your employer should invite you to a meeting to discuss the complaint, investigate and provide you with an outcome letter and an opportunity to appeal.

 You have the right to be accompanied by a colleague or trade union representative.
-Contact our employment team in good time so we can make arrangements for a trade union representative to attend the meeting with you.
+Contact our employment team in good time so we can make arrangements for a trade union representative from Prospect to attend the meeting with you.
 Engage in the grievance process with an open mind and be willing to listen to your employer's point of view.
 Think about what outcome you would like to see from the grievance hearing.
 It is helpful to have ideas about what practical steps your employer could take to resolve your complaint.

 If you were to later try to bring a tribunal claim about these events, you might have any compensation reduced for an unreasonable failure to follow the ACAS Code of Practice so follow the Code.
 You may also find it helpful to refer to the ACAS Guide.

 Note that raising a grievance does not extend the time limit (generally three months less one day from the act complained of) for pursuing a claim about the original conduct so contact our employment team in good time.

 For more information see the grievance guidance page and how to seek our help with this issue.

 4. What if my complaint relates to patients'/customers' conduct?

 You should raise any concerns with your employer and consider raising a grievance if informal resolution is not possible.
 It can help protect you to follow up an oral complaint in writing as evidence of your complaint.
 Keep good records of the events you have complained of.